-‘I don’t know what I want to do with my life.’
+‘I feel lost in life'.
 Does this saying strike a chord?
 Have you ever muttered it to yourself in a moment of desperate reflection on the direction you're heading in?
-Feeling lost in life without the slightest idea where to go next can be daunting.
+Feeling lost in life without the slightest idea where to go next can be daunting and help perpetuate stress.

-However, it is a common situation, one many of us have experienced (and will continue to experience).
+However, it's a common situation, one many of us have experienced (and will continue to experience) throughout our lives.
 Choosing a college, deciding on a career, or thinking about where to live are just some of the most common situations when you might feel frozen in this way.

-On the flip side, this lost feeling can also surface when you achieve some of your greatest goals and have no clue as what to do next!
+On the flip side, this feeling of being lost can also surface when you achieve some of your greatest goals and have no clue as what to do next!
 Indeed, when you undergo colossal life-changing experiences and become someone new, the old plans and ideals could stop resonating with you.

 Feeling lost in life is a sign that you need to make changes

 Think of it as a creative problem-solving.
 It consists of four phases – preparation, incubation, illumination and verification.
 It’s safe to say that, if you don’t know what to do with your life, you hit an impasse in the process.
-It’s like trying to force yourself to write a best-selling novel – right now!
+It’s like trying to force yourself to write a best-selling novel: immediately!
 It just won’t work.

 Don’t worry.
 Your mind will be quietly working on the answer in the background.
 When we can’t resolve a problem, usually it’s because we’re fixated in our thinking.
 A break will allow for the habits, patterns and fixations to dissolve.
 What’s more, it will let the creativity flow in.

 Once your mind has been given a chance to shift perspective, it’s time to go back to exploring the possibilities.
 However, you need to do it the right way.
-Make your internal and external environment ready for some soul-searching.
+Make your internal and external environment ready for some soul-searching on why you're feeling lost in life.

 There is scientific proof for the age-old wisdom advising against making decisions on an empty stomach.
 A study from the University of Dundee determined that, if we are hungry, we are more likely to seek immediate gratification.
 The problem is that this tendency does not apply to food choices alone.
 Hunger negatively affects our financial and interpersonal decisions, too.